typeofweb-org/schema/README.md

 ### oneOf

-Generates a schema which will match only specified values.
+Generates a schema which matches only specified values.

 ```js
 const fishSchema = oneOf(['trout', 'catfish']);